Hidden Meadows Day Camp

 The highlight of the summer, Hidden Meadows Day Camp encourages children ages 3 – 12 to learn about nature and enjoy the outdoors by exploring Grant Park, playing games and making new friends!
 Campers will be placed in groups of similarly aged children.
 They will be treated to guest speakers, special presentations and activities.
 All-day (9 a.m. to 4 p.m.) and half-day (9 a.m. to noon) options are available, as well as before and after care.
 Before care is available from 8:00 – 9:00 a.m.
 After care is available from 4:00 – 5:00 p.m.

-Each day of camp is predominately spent outdoors.
+Each day of camp is predominantly spent outdoors.
 Campers will be in the woods and exploring the creeks.
-Campers should expect to wear clothing and shoes that can get wet and dirty.
+They should wear clothing and shoes that can get wet and dirty.

 All-day campers should bring a packed lunch that does not require refrigeration.
 All campers will receive a t-shirt during their first week.
 Campers should bring a filled water bottle every day.
 Camp is held rain or shine.